gvwilson/thirdbit/src/talks/12ways/index.md

 -   Developers without LLM assistants use documentation, colleagues, and their own thinking

---

 -   The relevant question: do LLM tools outperform the alternatives developers already have?

--   That comparison is rarely made [Peng2023]

 -   Choosing a weak baseline makes any tool look good; it does not make the tool useful